gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

         - GitHub
 ---

 One of the (many) great things about the [Grav](http://getgrav.org) CMS is that no database is required, which makes running a local copy of Grav on your computer for development or testing purposes a very straightforward process.
+This also makes deployment to a Web server a breeze - just a simple folder copy

 In this brief article we will look at how to use [MAMP](https://www.mamp.info/en/), a tool to safely run a PHP server on your computer, to view Grav sites locally on your Mac or Windows PC.